| |

 The mess on your counters is not just from you, and that’s why it’s so important to have your family involved from the beginning.
 When they realize their role in the mess, they will be more willing to work on a solution.

-#2.
-I do not have room for baskets on my counter.
+What if I do not have room for baskets on my counter?

 It’s true that if your counters are strewn with chaos, the thought of adding even more to that mess doesn’t add up.
 And that is why starting with a clean slate is so important.